samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Remember that fref1 is the temperature during the day the day and nights limits can be changed in the "fTime&fRef limits control" node

-The Cooling (irrigation) flow is based on a system controlled by electrovalves which controls the flow of water to irrigate the soil or the plants inside the greenhouse.
+The Cooling (irrigation) flow is based on a system controlled by electro-valves which control the flow of water to irrigate the soil or the plants inside the greenhouse.

 The control is connected to the pin35 in the Raspberry Pi.
 However, you can change it as well as you need.